MedPharmaa/Med-Pharma-Web/client/README.md

-# Medofin
+# Medpharma
-_Introducing Medofin, revolutionizing healthcare!_
+_Introducing Medpharma, revolutionizing healthcare!_

 At HealthSaathi, we're on a mission to make healthcare seamless.
 Our cutting-edge application is your one-stop solution for paperless health records, hassle-free health insurance, and convenient online doctor appointments.